4d/4d-for-ios/docs/Features-PushNotification.md

 # What is a push notification

 On a mobile phone, a push notification is an alert message received via an application that you can open, delete, allow or block.
-It can be very usefull for example to notify your app users that a new version is available.
+It can be very useful for example to notify your app users that a new version is available.

 But what about the architecture to be implemented to integrate this functionality into a mobile application?
 And what is the process of a push notification, from creation to display on the user's mobile?